TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

            [Cfg][Opt] until SDCard Files 1-21 is shown.
 Then press the red Pad [o] until "SDCard Set K" - uppercase K
            - shows.
 Make sure the A-D indicator is orange - if it is white press key [A-D] until it is orange - then press [L2] or [V2] for Layout 3  - the S1-S6 keys - and then from a serial terminal send the string
            <3a30a31d01r05a32> the status bar will show K03Link.
 Pressing [K3] will now open notepad and type hello 5x.

+           The Macroeditor [Cpy] can also be used to directly define the short BSD macros for the k keys.
+For example setup the Destination as K01, then enter GUI Tab and press [EXE] - a file K01 will be created with a GUI+Tab action.
+Then setup Source K01 and Target K02 and press [Cpy].
+Instead of copying file K01 to K02 it will copy the content (GUI Tab) of file K01 to the short macro definition for key K1.

+           Instead of ussing a serial terminal to create KnnLink files a shorter methos is: Setup Destination K05 and construct a30a31d01r05a32 in the Macroeditor.
+Then press [Lnk] and the file K05Link will be created that will be run when pressing key K5.

+           Note that currently pressing a key K1-K24 will first execute its linkfile contents (K01Link-K24Link), and then if a short BSD macro has been defined (i.e. it is not 0x00 or NULL), it will also execute the short macro.

 F1-F24 keys are all one key [Fnn] and are sent as keycodes (simultaneous) and not keypress types - to send [F3] open the macro keyboard then press [NXT]2x[Fnn]3x[ADD][EXE].
 Press [Up] to assign it to a [Dst][Num] key.